go-rod/rod/.github/CONTRIBUTING.md

 After you exit the container, you can reuse it with `docker start -i rod`.

+### Convention of the git commit message

+The commit message follows the rules [here](https://github.com/torvalds/subsurface-for-dirk/blame/a48494d2fbed58c751e9b7e8fbff88582f9b2d02/README#L88).
+We don't use rules like [Conventional Commits](https://www.conventionalcommits.org/) because it's hard for beginners to write correct commit messages.
+It will encourage reviewers to spend more time on high-level problems, not the details.
+We also want to reduce the overhead when reading the git-blame, for example, `fix: correct minor typos in code` is the same as `fix minor typos in code`, there's no need to repeat content in the title line.

 ## Become a maintainer

 Since this is a small project, we will use a very simple model to promote contributors to maintainers.